pepkit/pepspec/docs/looper/tutorial/compute-settings.md

 - the pipeline author is not necessarily the same as the person running the pipeline.
 - the pipeline author may want to provide some basic compute guidance, which can do so in the pipeline interface.
 - the person running might way to configure something for the workspace as a whole.
 These go in the `.looper.yaml` file.
-- but for a one-off run, that's different from normal, you can override with with the `--compute` command-line argument.
+- but for a one-off run, that's different from normal, you can override with the `--compute` command-line argument.